Equine Voices Rescue & Sanctuary is a 501(c)3 non-profit organization TAX ID # 74-3127794

-“I devise and bequeath the residue of the property, real and personal and wherever situated, owned by me at my death, to (name of beneficiary), if (she/he) survives me.
-If (name of beneficiary) does not survive me, I devise and bequeath my residuary estate to NAME OF CHARITY/LOCATION, for its general purposes.”
+"I devise and bequeath the residue of the property, real and personal and wherever situated, owned by me at my death, to (name of beneficiary), if (she/he) survives me.
+If (name of beneficiary) does not survive me, I devise and bequeath my residuary estate to Equine Voices Rescue & Sanctuary, for its general purposes."

 Without a will, there is no mechanism in place to make a bequest, so here are the steps you should take to make sure your wishes are granted.

 - Consider Equine Voices Rescue & Sanctuary as one of your charities of choice.

 - Make a detailed list of your assets (financial, real estate, vehicles, jewelry, collectibles, musical instruments, etc.)

 - Set up an appointment with your financial advisor or attorney, or planned giving officer at the organization you intend to support.
 These professionals will help sensitively guide you through the process.